- High Blood Pressure Slideshow Pictures

 Hydralazine was approved by the US Food and Drug Administration (FDA) in 1952 as an antihypertensive agent.
 It is commonly used for the treatment of hypertension in pregnancy.
 Parenteral or injectable hydralazine is used to treat hypertensive emergencies (severally high blood pressure) during pregnancy.

-What are the side effects of hydralazine-oral?
+What are the side effects of hydralazine?

 Common side effects of hydralazine are: